 (4) So designed as to be easy to fill and empty.

 (5) Having an internal volume/capacity of one cubic meter or more.

 (6) That includes neither vehicles nor conventional packaging.

 f.
-RFID layer 5: The movement vehicle/conveyance (for example, truck, plane, ship, train).
+RFID layer 5: the movement vehicle/conveyance (for example, truck, plane, ship, or train).

 Radio frequency identification tag, active

 Allows low-level radio frequency signals to be received by the tag, and they can generate high-level signals back to the reader/interrogator.
 Active RFID tags can hold relatively large amounts of data, are continuously powered, and are normally used when a longer tag read distance is desired.

 Radio frequency identification tag, passive